AndersDeath/diary2/000-current.md

 # 25 Juli - Donnerstag - Berlin - 672 Tag der Einwanderung - Warm Sunny

 I like to work from home.
 I hate office.
-The reason why people should be there sometimes is absolutely clear to me and I support i
+The reason why people should be there sometimes is absolutely clear to me and I support it but I am fucking hate being in the office.